 Between 1893 and 1910 another ten presumably Standards are listed in Tyzack's Annual, one of which was 'Orchard Blacksmith' from Mrs Crouch's well-known English kennel that went to a Mrs Rudduck.
 Pictured is one of 20 Miniatures listed and, as there were none shown as being imported and these weighed less than ten pounds, perhaps Beilby is correct when he states 'for the most part they were a cross between a Maltese and a Poodle'.
 But between 1900 and 1950 there were continuous classes for Poodles at the Sydney Royal.

-Australia then enjoyed a consisted flow of imports, by 1957 only the Standard and Miniatures were recognized when Poodles went into the new Group 6 created when Group 5 was split off to contain only Sheep and Cattle Dogs.
+Despite Australia enjoying a consisted flow of imports, by 1957 only the Standard and Miniatures were recognized when Poodles went into the new Group 6 created when Group 5 was split off to contain only Sheep and Cattle Dogs.
 Then in 1963 Mrs Mollie Burton's 'Summercourt' Toy Poodles when she immigrated from in Surrey, England to Sydney.
 One of the Toy Poodles she brought with her was Summercourt Papenan Romeo, who was awarded the first Challenge Certificate for Toy Poodles in UK.
 Poodles are now extremely popular here both for showing and as pets.

 The Standard, Miniature and Toy Poodle Today